Čelopek, Brvenica

 Čelopek (Челопек, Çellopek) is a village in the municipality of Brvenica, North Macedonia.

 History

 medieval history

 Čelopek is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
 The village had a total of 121 Christian Albanian and Slavic households, 17 bachelors and 9 widows.

-20th century history
+20th-century history

-In statistics gathered by Vasil Kanchov in 1900, the village of Čelopek (Chelopeki) was inhabited by 1,000 Muslim Albanians and 520 Christian Bulgarians.
+In statistics gathered by Vasil Kanchov in 1900, the village of Čelopek (Chelopeki) was inhabited by 1,000 Muslim Albanians and 520 Christian Macedonians.

-According to the 1942 Albanian census, Čelopek was inhabited by 1,858 Muslim Albanians, 100 Serbs and 710 Bulgarians.
+According to the 1942 Albanian census, Čelopek was inhabited by 1,858 Muslim Albanians, 100 Serbs and 710 Macedonians.

 Demographics

 As of the 2021 census, Čelopek had 4,459 residents with the following ethnic composition: